oracle/odpi/doc/src/functions/dpiContext.rst

     Initializes the :ref:`dpiCommonCreateParams<dpiCommonCreateParams>`
     structure to default values.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_createWithParams()`.
 If the handle is NULL or invalid an error is returned.